cgarciae/quantile-regression/README.md

 Generally you would have to a model per quantile, however if we use a neural network we can have it output the predictions for all the quantiles at the same time while sharing the same backbone.
-Here will use `elegy` to create a neural network with 1 hidden layers with a `gelu` activation and then a linear layers with `n_quantiles` output units.
+Here will use `elegy` to create a neural network with 2 hidden layers with `relu` activation and then a linear layers with `n_quantiles` output units.